For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Ever dreamed of a home gym?
 If you take away the shiny and expensive bits, you basically can have one (or near enough!).

-You can get cheap versions of gym equipment on Amazon, such as a rowing exerciser for £10 – £50, and skipping ropes are cheap as chips.
-You can also check Facebook Marketplace for second-hand equipment.
+You can get cheap versions of gym equipment on Amazon, such as a rowing exerciser for around £50, and skipping ropes for around £5.
+Once you own the equipment, you can work out at home for no extra cost.

-If you're really looking to save some money, check Freecycle and swapping sites.
-If you're lucky, you could find old gym equipment that you can pick up for free.
+If you're looking to save some money, check Freecycle and swapping sites.
+If you're lucky, you might find old gym equipment that you can pick up for free.

 Want some more tips?
 We've got a whole guide with ideas for cheap home gyms.